codedarkness/pyradio/README.md

 # What this does

-* Arch and Debian Based Systems
+* Arch Linux, Debian and Void Linux Systems
   * Install requirements
   * Install pyradio from sourse (included in this repo)
   * Copy new config files